 When it comes to personal conveyance, the U.S. ELD mandate doesn’t have any time or distance restrictions.
 The Canadian ELD mandate, however, will require the ELD supplier to measure 75 km within 24 hours.
 If a truck driver’s personal conveyance exceeds the 75 km mark within 24 hours, the system should automatically change the status from ‘personal conveyance’ to ‘driving’.

-Similarities between U.S. and Canada ELD mandates
+Similarities between U.S. and Canadian ELD mandates

 While the Canadian ELD mandate has yet to finalize the functions of its ELDs, we can expect some level of similarities on these aspects: